 Reliability and availability of linked data

 Throughout, we hope to provide opportunities for participants to connect with one another around shared challenges and interests, forming connections that can continue beyond the conference timeframe.

 The conference took place online, July 19-23, 2021.

 The language of the conference is English, but there may be opportunities to meet in language-specific groups if there is interest.

 The LD4 conference is an initiative of the LD4 Community.

 Xiaoli Li (University of California, Davis)

 Paloma Graciani Picardo (University of Texas at Austin)

 Get involved with the library linked data community

 The LD4 conference is part of a wider LD4 Community, which includes a website (ld4.io), a Slack Workspace, and several open affinity groups.
-Join the LD4 Slack workspace where you'll find channels for the 2021 conference (#ld42021) and for affinity groups on topics like discovery (#discovery), ethics in linked data (#ethicsld), Wikidata (#wikidata).
+Join the LD4 Slack workspace where you'll find channels for affinity groups on topics like discovery (#discovery), ethics in linked data (#ethicsld), and Wikidata (#wikidata).